How debt settlement works

 How long after debt settlement can I buy a house?

-The specific time frame for buying a house after debt settlement varies depending on other factors like your credit score, financial stability and lender requirements.
-In general, it may take at least a couple of years of responsible financial management and credit rebuilding after debt settlement to qualify for a mortgage — or at least a mortgage worth getting.
+When you can buy a house after debt settlement depends on factors like your credit score, financial stability and lender requirements.
+In general, it may take at least a couple of years of responsible financial management and credit rebuilding after debt settlement to qualify for a mortgage with good terms.

 Bottom line